RackReaver/AVMP/README.md

 # Automated Vulnerability Management Program (AVMP)

-Open Source automated vulnerability management program.
+A collection of tools for managing and automating vulnerability management.

 ## Getting Started

-My open source software project looks to streamline the way vulnerability management programs are created and run.
-I look to include more and more features as time goes on and as I need them myself.
-100% automation is the goal but will be semi-autonomus at the beginning.
+Streamline the way vulnerability management programs are created and run.
+This project is made to be modular so automation can be put into place at any program level.

-### Prerequisites

-To use this package is will require...

-* [Click](https://click.palletsprojects.com/) - Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.

-## Installation
+## Installation TBA

 This package is available on [PyPi](https://pypi.org) and can be installed with the following command: